 - + LEA 279 -Leadership and Ministry Capstone

 Credit Hours: 3 This course encourages online learners to use technology as an effective communication avenue to research and present information for life and learning.
 Learners will gain experience with technology tools, including Microsoft® Word and PowerPoint that can be used throughout the student’s coursework to create documents and presentations and communicate those appropriately to academic and professional audiences.

+This course is given in Spanish.
 Writing is an important skill for academic, ministry, and vocational success.
 This course focuses on developing writing skills, providing students opportunities to break down the writing process.
 Students will learn how to create strong thesis statements to drive an academic paper.
 They will learn how to craft introductory and concluding paragraphs, build the body of a paper, consider their audience, and improve writing skills to communicate more effectively.
 They will develop basic skills in APA formatting and citations.
 Students will also work on refreshing grammar skills.

 This course provides instruction and experience in preparing, delivering, and evaluating a self-introduction speech, an informative speech, and a persuasive speech.
 Emphasis is on gaining skills and confidence in public speaking in academic, workplace, ministry, and community contexts.